mgorenli9/Ang/README.md

 # Angular makes me excited!
-There are some Angular project that i have developed in the journey of learning Angular
+There are some Angular project that I have developed during my learning journey.